-The Cutwater acquired all single beam data for this sheet.
+The Cutwater acquired the majority of single beam data for this sheet.
 Initial lines were collected within channels, parallel to the coast and shoals in order to provide recon and provide a starting point for survey.
 HYPACK acquisition software was utilized, which logged data and plotted the vessel position in real-time relative to background layers which included the chart, survey extents, coverage, and pre-plotted lines.

 Following completion of the channel lines, a pre-plot line plan was navigated with lines perpendicular to the coast and shoals.
 The Cutwater would survey each line by proceeding slowly downline towards shoaler water, backing up and breaking offline once the tide and draft corrected depth read 4 m or less.
-On rare occasions it was not possible to reach the 4 m contour safely because of extreme slope, such as in the narrow constriction between Cape Chunak and Cape Krenitzin.